coleifer/peewee/docs/peewee/quickstart.rst

             database = db # This model uses the "people.db" database.

 .. note::
+    Peewee will automatically infer the database table name from the name of the class.
+You can override the default name by specifying a ``table_name`` attribute in the inner "Meta" class (alongside the ``database`` attribute).
+    To learn more about how Peewee generates table names, refer to the :ref:`table_names` section.

-    Note that we named our model ``Person`` instead of ``People``.
+    Also note that we named our model ``Person`` instead of ``People``.
 This is a convention you should follow -- even though the table will contain multiple people, we always name the class using the singular form.

 There are lots of :ref:`field types <fields>` suitable for storing various types of data.
 Peewee handles converting between *pythonic* values those used